scp756-221/course-site/docs/a3/page.md

 ## Introduction

+BLERG See [here](https://dzone.com/articles/container-registriesa-battle-royale) for an introduction to container registries.

 **Please refer to the [Exercise 3 FAQ](https://docs.google.com/document/d/1A5-n71llg8PMa_l7O5BG0_kU-A6xGIHLgnsjbLd3emw/edit?usp=sharing) for up-to-date answers on common problems.
 I will update them continually as new information rolls in.**

 This exercise continues from where you left off with AWS a few weeks ago.
 This exercise introduces a simple containerized micro-services application featuring a `User` table and a `Music` table.
 The application is